BenClothier/OpenGL-test/README.md

 # Gouda (WIP)
-"Gouda" is my homebrew game engine based on OpenGL that implements an **entity-component system**.
+"Gouda" is my homebrew game engine written in C++ and based on OpenGL, that implements an **entity-component system**.